Who Is Uketsu?

 Plot Summary

 Dr. Hagio walks her students through three anomalies in the drawing.
-First, the figure’s mouth is heavily smudged.
-Hagio reads this as physical trauma memory: the child’s hands trembled as she recalled being forced to smile constantly to appease her abuser.
-Second, the house lacks a door.
-Hagio interprets this as a fortress mentality, a desire to lock the world out.
-Third, the tree’s branches end in sharp, thorny points, a trait frequently observed in drawings produced by violent offenders, indicating deep aggression.
+First, the figure's mouth is heavily smudged.
+Hagio reads this as physical trauma memory.
+The child's hands trembled as she recalled a forced, constant smile that appeased her abuser.

 Then comes the pivot.
 Little A drew a small bird resting safely inside a hollow in the tree's trunk.
 Hagio seizes on this as a profound "desire to protect," a capacity for nurturing love underneath the violence.
 She closes the lecture by telling her students that Little A is now living happily as a mother.